briansunter/graph/site/src/content/logseq/issue-6.md

 ### AI Masters Stratego Board Game

-AI can play Stratego at an expert level
+AI can play Stratego at an expert level now

 Stratego is one of the few iconic board games that AI has not yet mastered.